 Designed storage for green stormwater infrastructure may include surface detention or retention storage and/or underground storage.
 Storage volume can be monitored fairly easily by developing depth-volume curves based on the physical measurements of the storage and then monitoring the depth of water in the green stormwater infrastructure practice.
 Underground storage is the most difficult to monitor but if properly considered during design a monitoring well or access point can be constructed that allows for monitoring the depth of water within the underground storage.
-The critical performance data for storage is the dewatering time (recession rate) after the rainfall event.
+The critical performance data for storage is the dewatering time or recession rate, which includes all hydrologic processes contributing to water leaving the system after the rainfall event.
 Monitoring the change in storage over time will be critical in evaluating the performance of storage and to effectively simulate storage using historical rainfall data.
+As of December 2013 the Water Department is monitoring storage volume in approximately 43 stormwater management practices in order to collect a minimum of one year of data at each practice.
+The Water Department anticipates installing as many as 25 additional sensors during the initial five year demonstration phase of the Green City, Clean Waters program.